 - Inspiring Innovation.
-American Society for Engineering Education, 2010 annual conference and exposition, June 2010, Lousville, KY (with C.J.
+Proceedings of the American Society for Engineering Education, 2010 annual conference and exposition, June 2010, Lousville, KY (with C.J.
 Olsen, L.J.
 Steinberg, S.P.
 Clemence)

 - Structural Response of Nuclear Containment Shield Buildings with Construction Openings, ASCE Journal of Performance of Constructed Facilities, Vol. 21., No. 2, March/April 2007, pp. 152-56 (with M. Garlock, D.P.
 Billington)

-- Delamination in Two Layer Thin Shell Dome with Unanticipated Construction Openings, IASS-IACM 2008, Cornell University, John F. Abel and J. Robert Cooke (eds.) (with M. Garlock)
+- Delamination in Two Layer Thin Shell Dome with Unanticipated Construction Openings, Proceedings of IASS-IACM 2008, Cornell University, John F. Abel and J. Robert Cooke (eds.) (with M. Garlock)

 Administration and Service

 - BTES Building Technology Educators’ Society.
 President Elect, 2017-2018.